 20 cherry tomatoes, halved

-2 tbsp baby capers (or larger ones roughly chopped)
+2 tablespoon baby capers (or larger ones roughly chopped)

 Preheat the oven to 180C/350F/ gas mark 4.
 Peel the parsnips and cut them into two or three segments, depending on their lengths.
 Cut each piece lengthways into two or four - you want pieces that are roughly 5cm long and 1.5cm wide.
 Top and tail the onions, peel them and cut each into six wedges.